Antonín Růsek: 2016–17 season

 He made his professional debut for Zbrojovka Brno in the home match against Vysočina Jihlava on 29 October 2016, which ended in a draw 1:1.
 He assisted in equalizing goal by Michal Škoda in the 79th minute.

 Loan to Znojmo

-On 26 July he joined Czech 2.
+On 26 July 2017, he joined Czech 2.
 Liga side 1.SC Znojmo on the one-year loan.

+Loan to Jablonec

+On 8 September 2025, Růsek joined Jablonec on a one-year loan deal without an option.

 International career

-He earned selection in September 2020, after several players dropped out of the initial squad due to the COVID-19 pandemic.
+Růsek earned selection in September 2020, after several players dropped out of the initial squad due to the COVID-19 pandemic.
 He made his debut on 7 September 2020 in the home match against Scotland, which ended in a loss 1-2.
 The match took place in Andrův stadion in Olomouc and Růsek went on the pitch in the 80th minute.
 In 90th minute he hit the bar of David Marshall's goal after a fine header.